Island Hopping Beyond Bali To The Gili Islands

 The streets are lined with statues and carvings for sale that range from small Ganesha and Buddha deities to devilishly scary looking Balinese mythical figures and life size rearing horses.

-I had to wonder how tourists who buy these fabulous souvenirs actually get them home.
+I had to wonder how tourists who buy these huge fabulous souvenirs actually get them home?

-Stone carving is important in Bali.
-The Backpacking Housewife.
+Bali to the Gili Islands.
+Stone carving is important in Bali

 Stone carving is important in Bali